-10 Crazy Celebrity Cars—and the Unbelievable Prices They Fetched at Auctions
+10 Iconic Celebrity-Owned Cars—and the Unbelievable Prices They Fetched at Auctions!

 When the world’s rich and famous decide to sell their cars, the simple fact that the vehicle was owned by a celebrity can ramp up the sales price dramatically.
 Case in point: these 10 outrageous vehicles.

 When John Lennon bought his Rolls-Royce Phantom V in 1964, it was painted in a sleek, glossy black.
 By 1967, however, it was symbolic of an entire era.
 Covered in vivid colours, psychedelic swirls and zodiac signs, Lennon’s modified Phantom V became a sign of his enormous wealth and the Summer of Love.
 It’s no wonder it has inspired legends and replicas—including the photo above.
 Lennon’s trippy Phantom V sold at Sotheby’s for $2.3 million in 1985.
 Adjusted for inflation, that would be over $5.9 million USD today.

 You won’t believe where the original ended up!

 It’s hard to think of anyone more deserving of the “celebrity racer” title than Steve McQueen.
 Having built his career on thrilling car chases and a commanding screen presence, it’s no surprise that McQueen’s love for speed bled over into his personal life as well.
 The actor and car aficionado released Le Mans, his love letter to racing, back in 1970.
 And with that, he placed this 1970 Porsche 917 into the Celebrity Car Hall of Fame.
 When this Porsche went to auction in 2017, it sold for a jaw dropping $14 million—even more shocking when you consider that it never actually raced.